National Lampoon's Senior Trip: Plot

 The next day, as the bus is pursued by Travis and the police, Red, the driver, dies from an apparent drug overdose, and the bus nearly plows into a lake.
 Dags manages to stop the bus in time, but the pursuers' car lands in the water and Travis escapes.

 Arriving at Washington, the group checks into a hotel and decides to take a class photo at a cemetery.
 Miosky lights a fart on J. Edgar Hoover's flame to distract Travis.
 That night, the seniors secretly lace a box of chocolates with tequila and give it to the chaperone, Miss Milford.
 Under the influence, Milford seduces Moss.
 The students seize this opportunity to crash a party at the hotel next door.
 When Steve Nisser threatens to blow the whistle, Dags orders Miosky to "take care of him".
 While the other students enjoy the party, Lisa Perkins takes Dags to the rooftop where she seduces him.
 The next day, she discovers the plot to use the students to embarrass the President.

 Senator Lerman surprises Moss and Milford, who wake up, shocked at finding themselves in a room together.
 When they go to collect the group for their meeting with the President, they find only a trussed-up Steve Nisser.
 Moss and Milford locate the missing students, and are informed of Lerman's plot.
 The senator kidnaps Miosky and takes him to the White House with the others in hot pursuit.
 At the White House, when the senator makes insulting remarks about the seniors, Principal Moss, in spite of everything, unexpectedly stands up for them.
 The senator's plot is exposed, and the seniors return home.
 The film ends with a montage of the characters, telling where they end up in later life.

 Production

 The Winchester Hotel in Cabbagetown, Toronto is the exterior of the hotel they stay at in D.C..
 Alliance of Canadian Cinema, Television and Radio Artists not Screen Actors Guild or American Federation of Television and Radio Artists and Directors Guild of Canada not Directors Guild of America receive credit.

 Reception

 Box office

 The film opened to $2,184,901 from 1,397 theaters with an average of $1,563 per site.
-The United States generated $3,686,337, 78% of the total gross of the film.
-The overseas gross was $1,000,600, bringing the worldwide total to $4,686,937.
+The United States generated $4,686,937, 100% of the total gross of the film.